 The impressive medieval site is also renowned for being the inspiration of one of the most famous vampire stories.
 It was here that the author Bram Stoker derived inspiration for his novel Dracula, published in 1897.

 Whitby Abbey is now managed by English Heritage and tickets cost £10 for an adult.
 Entrance is free to English Heritage members.
-All tickets currently need to be pre-booked online via the English Heritage website.
+To visit Whitby Abbey, you currently need to pre-book tickets online via the English Heritage website.
 However, you can also take in many incredible views of the Abbey from all over town free of charge.

 Climb the 199 Steps